DimitrisHol/pythonBasics/week 1/lesson1/lesson1.md

     average = sumOfNumbers / countOfNumbers

     countHigherThanAverage = 0

+    # We can now iterate again through the list
+    # to calculate what we need
     for i in range(len(numbers)) :
         if numbers[i] > average  :
             countHigherThanAverage += 1
     print(average, countHigherThanAverage)
 ```

 ## Using files as inputs :